hotellistat/amps/README.md

 Batchable does not support scaling up and down by itself _at the moment_.
 To scale Batchable-Workload Pods you will need to choose your own scaling solution.
 We have had great success with using [KEDA](https://keda.sh/) or the HorizontalPodAutoscaler in Kubernetes.

 Scaling always depends on your specific needs, thus implementing a native scaling solution for Batchable would never cover all use cases.
-We encourage you to build your own autoscaling system, a are open for any features you wish to see implemented.
-Sind we do take care, that the architecture of the project is a modular as possible, it may be possible to build a dynamic autoscaling solution architecture.
+We encourage you to build your own autoscaling system and are open for any features you wish to see implemented.
+Since we do take care, that the architecture of the project is a modular as possible, it may be possible to build a dynamic autoscaling solution architecture thad does not interfere with the core logic of the container.
 Stay tuned for RFCs.

 ## Getting started